Leviathan in popular culture: Film and television

-In the television series, Farscape (1999-2003), Leviathans are sentient spaceships, with the ship Moya used by the main characters being one of them.
+In the television series, Farscape (1999–2003), Leviathans are sentient spaceships, with the ship Moya used by the main characters being one of them.

 In the gothic soap opera Dark Shadows, the Leviathans are an ancient race of beings who ruled Earth before mankind came into existence.
 Their forms were hideous and inhuman, although many Leviathans took human shape after they lost control of the planet, now seeking to return to Earth and reclaim it as their own.

 Leviathan is a 1989 science-fiction horror film about a hideous creature that stalks and kills a group of people in a sealed environment, in a similar way to such films as Alien (1979) and The Thing (1982).

-In the 2001 Disney animated film Atlantis: The Lost Empire, the Leviathan is a gigantic Atlantean war machine resembling a giant lobster that serves as the guardian of the entrance to Atlantis, which lies at the bottom of the Atlantic Ocean.
-In the 2003 sequel Atlantis: Milo's Return, the Leviathan is still guarding the entrance to Atlantis, but is no longer hostile to Milo Thatch or his friends.
+In the 2001 Disney animated film Atlantis: The Lost Empire, the Leviathan is a gigantic Atlantean war machine resembling a lobster that guards the entrance to Atlantis.
+In the 2003 sequel Atlantis: Milo's Return, the Leviathan is still guarding Atlantis, but is no longer hostile to Milo Thatch or his friends.

 In the television series Supernatural, the Leviathans are an ancient race of monsters who were freed from Purgatory when the angel Castiel absorbed its entire population.
 Described by Death as God's original creations, created before angels and humanity but locked away because they proved too dangerous, Leviathans are capable of shapeshifting into human form after contact with their DNA, able to eat virtually anything, and are almost indestructible.
 They are only vulnerable to the household chemical Borax and being stabbed with the bone of a righteous mortal (Sister Mary Constant) soaked in blood from the three fallen: a fallen Angel (Castiel), Ruler of fallen humanity (Crowley) and the father of fallen beasts (Alpha Vampire).

-In the Ninjago: Masters of Spinjitzu episode "The Last Voyage", Zane's father is revealed to be alive, but trapped in a prison surrounded by water and guarded by a squid-like creature known as a Leviathon.
+In the Ninjago episode "The Last Voyage", Zane's father is revealed to be alive, but trapped in a prison surrounded by water and guarded by a squid-like creature known as a Leviathon.